codevalley/friday-api/docs/planning/topic-entity.md

-## EPIC: Introduce "Topic" Entity
+## EPIC: Introduce "Topic" Entity ✅

-We will introduce a new top-level entity called **Topic**, which represents a user-specific tag or classification object with a distinct icon and name.
-This epic involves creating the necessary domain model, ORM model, repository, services, schemas, and optional routers to support CRUD operations on topics.
+We have successfully implemented a new top-level entity called **Topic**, which represents a user-specific tag or classification object with a distinct icon and name.
+This epic involved creating the necessary domain model, ORM model, repository, services, schemas, and routers to support CRUD operations on topics.

 ## Implementation Patterns